 This object exposes the output variables of EnergyPlus (Output:Variable or EnergyManagementSystem:OutputVariable) to the outside simulation program.

-Field: EnergyPlus Key Value
+Field: Output:Variable Index Key Name

 This field contains a Key Value for an EnergyPlus output variable.
-For an EnergyManagementSystem:OutputVariable, the EnergyPlus Key Value need to be set to “EMS”.
+For an EnergyManagementSystem:OutputVariable, the Output:Variable Index Key Name need to be set to “EMS”.

-Field: EnergyPlus Variable Name
+Field: Output:Variable Name

 This field contains the Variable Name as defined in the Input Output Reference.
-For an EnergyManagementSystem:OutputVariable, the EnergyPlus Variable Name is the name of the EnergyManagementSystem:OutputVariable’s object.
+For an EnergyManagementSystem:OutputVariable, the Output:Variable Name is the name of the EnergyManagementSystem:OutputVariable’s object.

 Field: FMU Variable Name